Fishbiscuit/UROP-project-face_of_fonts/README.md

 Designers: Fabio Prata, Flavia Nalon, Aurelian Hallhuber, Lisa Moura, Lucas Blat "The museum will offer a journey throughout the cultural history of Rio { a well-known and cele- brated city for its Carnival, Samba and Bossa Nova.
 Besides being a cultural center, the museum will also function as a hub to produce and promote culture.
-Its 9.8 thousand square meters will oer the public an innovative exhibit design in order to digitally display the institution's collection that includes different documents, photographs, billboards, records, footage, videos, newspapers clippings, and texts.
+Its 9.8 thousand square meters will offer the public an innovative exhibit design in order to digitally display the institution's collection that includes different documents, photographs, billboards, records, footage, videos, newspapers clippings, and texts.
 MIS will also house and display the Carmem Miranda Museum collection.